fluffski/programming_test/README.md

 data = pd.read_csv(outputFilename)

 # printing the results
-display(data)
----- END OF CODE ----
+display(data)'

-This will prompt user to provide file name of the output data and then display the resuls.
+This will prompt user to provide file name of the output data and then display the results.

-Task Description:
+## Task Description:
 You are being asked to create a simple agent based model of a set of agents (with values as defined in PsuedoData) that will execute the basic logic (as defined in PsuedoCode).
 You should fork this repo and once finished with your submission please email the Github link to john.andrews@simudyne.com

 Overall you'll need to do the following things: